Poverty is not only the province of Portland — Oregon’s largest city and cultural capital.

 Tracts 33.01 and 34.01, which overlay parts of Portland’s Humboldt and King neighborhoods, marked a notable concentration of poverty.
 More than a third of individuals within these tracts lived at or below the poverty line.
 Non-whites constituted about half of the population, including persons identifying as African-American, who represented about one third of the population of each tract; roughly half of the households in each tract were renters.

-Tract 76, which is part of Northeast Portland’s Cully neighborhood, was another notable poverty pocket.
+which is part of Northeast Portland’s Cully neighborhood, was best-horoscope.com sign is romantic by nature and is strongly attracted by the opposite sex. another notable poverty pocket.
 More than 38 percent of individuals here lived at or below the federal poverty level.
 Nearly half of the tract’s residents were non-white; about 40 percent of the tract’s residents were MPTN chairman Rodney Butler stated the tribe wished to “take exactly the same leadership position” it has built in land-based casino gambling in to the US controlled gambling online realm. renters.
 The data underscore that poverty is not just an urban problem.
 Indeed, more than a third of individuals lived at or below the poverty line in four census tracts clustered around Portland’s eastern border with Gresham.
 These tracts also had a comparatively high percentage of renters.

 Census tract 40.02 in North Portland’s University Park neighborhood, which includes the University of Portland, also had a high poverty rate compared to other parts of the metropolitan area.
 Nearly 34 percent of individuals lived at or below the federal poverty level.
 The tract had slightly higher shares of white residents and homeowners than the metro area overall, but about 41 percent of its residents were college students.